F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

       allowOverride: false           _____________________|
 ```

-Below is the sample Multi-Cluster Configs with HA and Ratio in Extended Global ConfigMap.
+Below is the sample Multi-Cluster Configs with HA and Ratio in Extended ConfigMap.
 ```
   extendedSpec: |
     mode: ratio        ------------------------------------------|----------------------------|